Keto Breakfast Cookies – Keto Oatmeal Cookies

-The center will stay soft, but they will firm up when fully cool down.
+The center will stay soft, but it will firm up when fully cool down.

-These keto breakfast cookies need to cool down completely to reach their best texture.
+These keto oatmeal cookies need to cool down completely to reach their best texture.

 They are crispy on the sides and chewy in the center.
 They taste like your favorite oatmeal cookies with only wholesome, high fiber, and low-carb ingredients.

 These keto breakfast cookies must be stored in a cookie jar or any sealed container at room temperature.
 They store well for up to 6 days!

 Don’t store them in the fridge, or they soften.
 However, they freeze really well to make your on-the-go keto breakfast ahead!